National Civil Rights Museum: Assassination of Martin Luther King Jr.

 Civil rights movement leader Martin Luther King Jr. stayed in Room 306 of the Lorraine Motel in early April 1968, while working to organize protests around the ongoing Memphis sanitation strike.
 While standing on the balcony outside his room on the evening of April 4, King was suddenly shot once through the neck by an unseen assassin's sniper's bullet.
 King fell to the ground, bleeding from his head and neck.
 He was rushed to St. Joseph's Hospital, but the wound was fatal.
 He died at the hospital an hour after the shooting.

-He was 39 years old.
-James Earl Ray, a 40-year-old resident of a rooming house across the street from the motel, was convicted of King's murder in 1969.
+King was 39 years old.
+James Earl Ray, a 40-year-old resident of a rooming house across the street from the motel, was convicted of his murder in 1969.
 Ray pleaded guilty to the murder on his forty-first birthday, but later recanted his confession.
 The King family, alongside many others, have long believed that Ray was not the culprit and that the assassination was carried out by a group of conspirators, possibly including agents of the U.S. federal government.
 In the Loyd Jowers trial in 1999, a Memphis jury found Loyd Jowers, owner of a restaurant near the motel, liable for King's wrongful death.

 Within days of the assassination, King's supporters began asking Bailey to build a permanent memorial at the Lorraine Motel, with one early suggestion being an eternal flame similar to the one at the grave of John F. Kennedy.
 On May 2, one of the caravans of marchers headed to participate in the Poor People's March on Washington started its journey at the motel.
 King's widow Corretta and Ralph Abernathy, his successor as president of the Southern Christian Leadership Conference, unveiled a memorial plaque at the motel shortly before the march started.
 In June, Room 306 was converted into a shrine to King's memory which was opened to the public.
 Touring the Dr. Martin Luther King Memorial Room was initially free, but later cost an admission fee of one dollar.